gtianyi/metaReasoning/README.md

 ------
 This repository implements metareasoning animation for grid pathfinding.

-## Animations - Example 1 : benifit of aggressive committing and thinking ahead
+## Example 1 : benifit of aggressive committing and thinking ahead
 ### Fixed Strategy: commit one
 <div align=right>
 <table>